 Fairview Health Services’ Palliative Care Program is designated as one of seven national Palliative Care Leadership Centers by the Center to Advance Palliative Care.
 These programs host site visits, including training and technical assistance for hospitals and other institutions seeking to start or strengthen their own palliative care programs.

 Current and Upcoming Policies

-The EPERC, End of Life Palliative Education Resource Center, shares educational resource material among the community of health professional educators involved in palliative care education.
+The End of Life Palliative Education Resource Center (EPERC), shares educational resource material among the community of health professional educators involved in palliative care education.
 Its series of fact sheets provide concise, practical, peer-reviewed, and evidence-based summaries on key topics important to clinicians and trainees caring for patients facing life-limiting illnesses.
 Fast Facts are designed to be easily accessible and clinically relevant monographs on palliative care topics.

 In the webinar, Population Health for Front-Line Providers: A Data Driven Approach, Jeff Hummel, MD, MPH and Hub coach, Carolyn Brill, CPHIMS, CHP discussed population health management for a provider audience.
 This data driven approach includes case examples of depression in people with diabetes and efforts to improve their clinical outcomes.
 This webinar will explore: